Learn from Patient Safety Events (LFPSE) Service – frequently asked questions (FAQs)

 However, the NHS Standard Contract states that “The Provider must ensure that it is able to report Patient Safety Incidents to the National Reporting and Learning System and to any system which replaces it’’ (SC33.2), to support both national safety interventions, and as the basis for a positive safety culture and enabler of safety improvement locally.

 No. LFPSE has been designed for use in all healthcare settings, as a key part of the national Patient Safety Strategy.
-We have further information about using it in Primary Care available here, and CQC has published a Mythbuster, on how they will be using the data.
+We have further information about using it in Primary Care available here, and the CQC has published a Mythbuster, on how they will be using the data.

 No. The only change to quality assurance of records is that the API sends an update every time a record is amended, from the first submission.
 All local information assurance processes should continue to be followed, but this change means the national team can be more responsive to emerging issues, and duplicate submissions will no longer cause problems locally or nationally.
 National data-cleansing and surveillance processes have been amended to accommodate this change, with the understanding that initial data may not be of the desired quality and records may change frequently in the early days after initial capture, while providers work towards developing a complete and accurate picture of the event.